hvitis/CodingChallange/README.md

 Egg language had variables, values, and application nodes.
 Application nodes always have children
 20.
-<div> is grouping content in a block
-<span> is grouping content in line
+div> is grouping content in a block span> is grouping content in line
+21.
+ CSS allows complete and total control over the style of a hypertext document.
+The only way this can be illustrated in a way that gets people excited is by demonstrating what it can truly be, once the reins are placed in the hands of those able to create beauty from structure. http://www.csszengarden.com/